 For Reliable and Scalable VPS Hosting solutions, Visit us at ARZ Host.

-A firewall is a barrier between your VPS and the internet.
-It controls traffic based on security rules.
-It helps:
+A firewall is a wall between your VPS and the internet.
+It also controls traffic based on security regulations.
+It can:

 Read More: